New Enterprise Allowance can provide money and support to help you start or grow your own business if you’re getting certain benefits.

 How it works

-A specialist will assess your business idea.
+A business specialist will assess your idea, or your business if you’re already trading.
 If it has potential you’ll be signed up to the scheme and get a business mentor.

 - your business plan is approved